Deer Island (New Brunswick): Heyday of the mid-to-late 19th century

 In 1866, in response to the ongoing Fenian Raids meant to destabilise and drain British forces which resulted in a brief paramilitary venture to seize Campobello, the 3rd Battalion of Charlotte County Militia were stationed on Deer Island although primarily overseen by those from Grand Manan.
 Their uniform in 1867 was a scarlet tunic with yellow facings and navy blue trousers.
 The Clinch, Chaffey, Fountain and Leonard families were all represented within its ranks.

 The first waterwheel on the island was operated by the Leemans near Lord's Cove, although a more important tidal mill was built in Mill Cove.

 In September 1869 a large fire tore through the barn, harnesses, wagons and ten tons of hay that belonged to Captain Walter Calder, while he was away in PEI.
 In October 1869, the Saxby Gale destroyed the Deer Island schooner Echo, with three men drowned and destroyed a vast wharf infrastructure that covered much of the Leonardville harbour in a complex of buildings, sheds, and smokehouses; the area never recovered to the industry it had been prior to the storm.
 In 1870, Moss Rose Hall was built near Chocolate Cove from the lumber salvaged from the Saxby Gale, as a dual-purpose school and entertainment centre.
 In 1875 it was described as "most artistically frescoed; evincing a refinement and taste for the beautiful".

 In 1873, the island's first Lobster Cannery opened - it later developed the world's largest lobster pound holding up to a million pounds of live lobster near Kalamee's Crick.

 In 1874, Charles Dudley Warner advocated that the United States seize Deer Island and Campobello by force, to the point of war if necessary - to ensure Canada was not used against the United States.
 By 1875, T.K.
 Parker and J.M.
 Lord ran large herring smokehouses, and also produced pumice fertilizer.

+In 1879, George Leonard opened a herring smokeshop and within a decade there were 40 smoked fish businesses on the island - chiefly selling to Maine.

+As of 1898, the island's businesses were listed as general shops run by Arthur Barteau, Jamesm Cline, Charles and Frank Lambert, Edwin McNeil, Nettie Poland, FW, GE and Winslow Richardson and GH Smith - as well as Seth Johnson's blacksmithing, James Hadden's coal, AA Westmore and JA Greenlaw's sardines, John Welch's lobster.